psychemedia/storytelling-notes/riddles.md

 [47] Q.

-A. the man stride ou 1 his wife to boult the doore.
+A. the man stride out his wife to boult the doore.

 [48] Q.